jecs-imperial/occam-tarjan/README.md

 # Tarjan

-An implementation of the Tarjan algorithm.
+An implementation of Tarjan's algorithm.

 ### Contents